shreyagupta30/healthcare-api-gateway/README.md

 ## Message Queueing

-The application implements a producer-consumer pattern for asynchronous processing:
+The application implements a producer-consumer pattern for asynchronous processing using RabbitMQ:

 - **Producer**: Handles event generation and queue submission
-- **Consumer**: Processes queued events asynchronously
+- **Consumer**: Processes queued events asynchronously, particularly for Elasticsearch indexing

 ## Contributing